T-W-S/browser_plugin_dns_lookup/README.md

 ## Description

 For a given domain and DKIM selector (optional) a output is generated of the results for the following DNS queries: A, AAA, MX, NS, DKIM, SPF, DMARC, CNAME.
-IPv6 queries disabled by default.
+IPv6 queries are disabled by default.
 Also the output can be copied by a single click, you are welcome.

 ## The browser extension will consist of at least these files: